hemajv/katacoda-scenarios-2/deploy-prometheus-grafana/intro.md

-In this self paced tutorial you will learn how to use the OpenShift Container Platform to build and deploy containerized applications.
+In this tutorial you will learn how to use Prometheus to scrape and store metrics from a sample application, and then use Grafana to visualize the collected metrics.

 ## Let's get started